tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hosting_and_deployment.md

 [GitHub Pages](https://pages.github.com/) provides a free hosting and deployment option for Jekyll projects.
 If you upload a Jekyll project to a GitHub repository, you can indicate that it's a Jekyll project in your GitHub repo's Settings, and GitHub will automatically build it when you commit to your repo.
 This feature &mdash; building Jekyll projects directly from your GitHub repo &mdash; is referred to as GitHub Pages.

 In your GitHub repo, click **Settings** and scroll down to **GitHub Pages**.
-This is where you activate GitHub Pages for your project.
+This section is where you activate GitHub Pages for your project.

 {% include course_image.html url="https://pages.github.com/" filename="githubpagesscreenshot" ext_print="png" ext_web="png" alt="GitHub Pages integration with GitHub repositories" caption="Every GitHub repository is potentially a Jekyll project that you can auto-build when you commit to it." %}